Kernel extensions in macOS

 Kernel extensions in a Mac with Apple silicon

-After a user authorizes kexts to load, the above User-Approved Kernel Extension Loading flow is used to authorize the installation of kexts.
-The authorization used for the above flow is also used to capture an SHA384 hash of the user-authorized kext list (UAKL) in the LocalPolicy.
+After a user authorises kexts to load, the above User-Approved Kernel Extension Loading flow is used to authorise the installation of kexts.
+The authorisation used for the above flow is also used to capture an SHA384 hash of the user-authorised kext list (UAKL) in the LocalPolicy.
 The kernel management daemon (

 kmd) is then responsible for validating only those kexts found in the UAKL for inclusion into the AuxKC.

 If System Integrity Protection (SIP) is enabled, the signature of each kext is verified before being included in the AuxKC.

 If SIP is disabled, the kext signature isn’t enforced.

 This approach allows Permissive Security flows for developers or users who aren’t part of the Apple Developer Programme to test kexts before they are signed.